muthhukumar/personal-website/content/blog/misconceptions-and-things-to-know-before-buying-a-domain.md

 draft: false
 description: 'In this post, I address several misconceptions when buying a domain and things you need to know before purchasing a domain name.'
 banner: /images/domain-misconception.jpeg
-bannerCredit: Photo by Soulful Pizza from Pexels
+bannerCredit: Photo by Sigmund on Unsplash
 ---

 In this post, I address several misconceptions when buying a domain and things you need to know before purchasing a domain name.